 Is it difficult to get a loan?
 Do you need to prepare an in-depth case to show lenders why you’re a good risk?
 What do lenders actually need to know?

-If you’ve never applied for finance, or it’s been some while since the last time you did, it’s a completely understandable question – how difficult is it to get a loan?
+If you’ve never applied for finance, or it’s been a while since you did, it’s understandable to ask, how difficult is it to get a loan?

-Mortgages can take three months from application to firm decision.
-They involve filling in a lot of forms, handing over a lot of paperwork, and lenders will check everything about you, particularly if you are self-employed.
+Mortgages can take three months from application to a firm decision.
+They involve filling in forms and handing over paperwork.
+Lenders will check everything about you, including if you are self-employed.

-If you need a mortgage, it can be better to go through a broker as there are hundreds of different lenders offering thousands of different mortgages.
+If you need a mortgage, it can be better to go through a broker.
+This is because there are hundreds of lenders offering thousands of different mortgages.
 Brokers cut through all that and match you with the most suitable lending products.

-Your credit rating also needs to be squeaky clean if you want to borrow money from a high street lender like a bank or a building society.
-If you have a current account with a particular bank or building society, that’s a good start because they can see how you conduct your finances with them.
+Your credit needs to be clean if you want to borrow money from a high street lender like a bank or a building society.
+If you have a current account, that’s a good start because they can see how you conduct your finances with them.

 Interest rates are generally very low on these types of loans and they’re stretched out over 3 to 5 years.
-Banks and building societies don’t make that much profit from these types of loans so they’re incredibly careful about who they decide to lend money to.
+Banks and building societies don’t make much profit from these.
+So they’re careful about who they decide to lend money to.

-If you only want a small loan to tide you over, this might be difficult as banks and building societies want to lend bigger sums of money – generally £3,000 or more.
+If you only want a small loan to tide you over, this might be difficult.
+Banks and building societies want to lend bigger sums of money – generally £3,000 or more.

-Decisions can be instant with a bank or building society although many will take 2-3 days to come back to you with an answer.
+Decisions can be instant with a bank or building society although many will take 2-3 days to come back with an answer.

-With a crowdfunded loan, your credit history has also got to be strong.
-They like to make the same types of loans to the same types of people that banks do but at a higher rate.
+With a crowdfunded loan, your credit history has also needs to be strong.
+They like to offer the same types of loans to the same types of people that banks do, but, at a higher rate.

-Why do crowdfunded loans cost more a lot of the time?
+Why do crowdfunded loans often cost more?
 The money for your loan comes from ordinary members of the public.
-That means that there’s two lots of profit you’ll be paying – one to the platform (like Zopa) and the other to the member of the public.
+That means there’s two lots of profit you’ll be paying.
+One to the platform (like Zopa) and the other to the member of the public.

 Crowdfunded loans generally give you an answer within 2-3 days.
 Be prepared though as some will want to see bank statements, pay slips, and so on before they make a final decision.

 We’ve all seen them – comparethemarket, Confused, GoCompare.
-They’re all great sites offering everything from loans to credit cards to utilities to insurance.
+They’re all great sites offering everything including:

-The problem is that the information they give back is not tailored to you – it’s just a list of results.
+The problem is that the information they provide is not tailored to you – it’s just a list of results.
 They’re not brokers – they’re introducers.

 Guarantor loans are generally for people with less-than-perfect credit histories.
-The idea behind them is that they will lend you money but if you default, they will chase your guarantor for the money instead.
+The idea is they will lend you money but if you default, they will chase your guarantor for the money instead.

 Log-book loans are secured on your car.
 In other words, if you don’t keep up the repayments, you lose your vehicle.

-Log-book loan companies have an open-minded and flexible approach to their borrowers – they are, in many cases, very happy to consider people with less-than-ideal credit histories.
+Log-book loan companies have an open-minded and flexible approach to their borrowers.
+They are, often happy to consider people with less-than-ideal credit histories.

-Pay-out of your loan is normally within an hour of approval direct to your account.
-In most cases, your funder does not need to see any documentation (although sometimes they do and may need to ask additional questions that weren’t on your application form).
+The pay-out of your loan is normally within an hour of approval, direct to your account.
+In most cases, your funder does not need to see any documentation.